Easy DIY Beaded Ornaments: Step by Step Tutorial

 Here is a list of the supplies needed for this DIY beaded Christmas tree ornaments:

-As a side note, the beads came separated by size and I wanted to keep it that way.
+As a side note, the wood beads came separated by size and I wanted to keep it that way.
 Little cubbies in this handmade tool caddy plus a couple of bowls helped me to do that.

 Threading the needle proved to be the most challenging.
 The cord needs to be strong enough to hold the beads which mean, the cord is a bit thick.